MindscapeHQ/raygun4apple/README.md

 - tvOS 12+
 - macOS 12+

-Unofficially Supports:
-- iOS 10+
-- tvOS 10+
-- macOS 10.10+

-Note: raygun4apple has been built and tested for iOS 12+, tvOS 12+, and macOS 12+.
-This isn't to say that raygun4apple will not work on the earlier OS versions, but without having tested this there may be some unexpected issues.
+Note: raygun4apple may work with earlier OS versions, however we recommend updating to the versions we build and test for to avoid experiencing any unexpected issues.

 ## Installation